-Text neck is an overuse condition of the head, neck and shoulders resulting from excessive strain on the spine from looking downward at any hand held mobile device for extended periods (this device could include your mobile phone, laptop, computer or video game unit).
-Adopting this position for extended periods can lead to the onset of headaches, neck pain, shoulder pain and arm pain…
+Text neck is an overuse condition of the head, neck and shoulders resulting from excessive strain on the spine from looking downward at any hand held mobile device for extended periods (such devices could include a mobile phone, laptop, computer or video gaming unit).
+Adopting this head forward and downward position for extended periods can lead to the onset of a number of potential symptoms including headaches, neck pain, shoulder pain and arm pain…

-The average weight of a human head is about five and a half kilograms and this weight is amplified on the neck when the head is bent forward such as the posture adopted when texting.
-In this text neck position, the weight exerted on the cervical spine increases so much so that:
+The average weight of an adult human head is about 5 and a half kilograms, this weight is further amplified on the neck when the head is bent forward and downwards such as the posture adopted when texting.
+In this “text neck” position the weight exerted on the cervical spine increases so much so that:

-- At just a 15 deg angle the weight of the head is considered to be about 12kg of strain on the neck.
+- At only a 15 degree angle the weight of the head is considered to be the equivalent of about 12kg of strain on the neck.

-- Where as at a 40 degree angle it is 22kg.
+- Where as at a 40 degree angle it increases to 22kg.

-- And at a 60 degree angle the weight of the head on the neck is a whopping 27 kilograms.
+- And at a 60 degree angle the weight of the head on the neck blows out to be the equivalent of a whopping 27 kilograms.

-Adopting a 60 degree angle of the head on the neck is pretty common when browsing or texting on your phone.
-Just look at everyone on the bus or train on the way to or from work each day and you will see that the majority of passengers are far closer to a 60 degree angle than a 15 degree posture when skimming Facebook.
+Adopting a 60 degree angle of the head on the neck is not uncommon when browsing, or texting on the phone.
+All you need to do is take a look at everyone on the bus, or train on the way to, or from work each day and you will quickly see that the majority of passengers are far closer to a 60 degree angle than a less stressful 15 degree posture when skimming Facebook, Instagram or tiktok.

-On average working age adults are using their smart phones for between two to four hours a day and have their phone on them for around 22 hours a day.
-So that is a couple of hours a day at least that you are putting your head in a posture that could be considered the equivalent of carrying a school age kid on your shoulders.
-Now it doesn’t take a physiotherapy degree to realise that doing this for a couple of hours a day would pretty quickly create a neck problem.
+On average it is estimated that adults of working age are using their smart phones for between 2-4 hours a day, more alarmingly we apparently have our phones on (or around) us 22 hours a day.
+This means that for most adults at least, there are a couple of hours a day that you are putting your head in a posture that could be considered to be the equivalent of carrying a school age kid around on your shoulders.
+It doesn’t take a physiotherapy degree to realise that doing this for a couple of hours a day could fairly rapidly create neck issues.

 What Can You Do To Prevent Text Neck?

-Well you could try just making a phone call (ideally a hands free one) rather than writing that text message or sending an email.
+Well you could try just leaving your phone at home one or two days a week, not likely… Try making a phone call (ideally a hands free one) rather than writing that text message, or sending an email.
 As well as this you could also consider:

 - Using a voice-texting assistant.